 You may have several interviews with people with whom you will eventually work.
 When these are completed, there will be an evaluation and if you are successful, a final meeting to discuss terms.

 It is customary to telephone in advance before a job interview.
 The Dutch take punctuality very seriously, so arrive at least 10minutes earlier and turn off your cellphone.

 English is accepted in interviews.
 Many Dutch companies use English as their corporate language.

-Introduce yourself, if no one present introduced you, because the Dutch consider it rude not to identify yourself.
+If no one present introduced you, Introduce yourself, because the Dutch consider it rude not to identify yourself.
 Say title first with your surname last.
 Shake hands with everyone present showing your friendly face.
 Look less serious and more cheerful.
 The Dutch expect eye contact while speaking with someone.
 Exchange business cards.
 Keep your hands out of your pockets while talking to someone or shaking hands.

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 If you do not have an account, create one and include your social media link(s) on your CV.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.

 Do not sit until invited.
 Stand when a woman enters the room.
 Wait until all women are seated before you sit.
 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.